EdTeKLA/IndigenousLanguages_Corpora/PlainsCree/Facebook/README.md

 # Text from Facebook

-This text has been scraped from Facebook, and the speaker source can't be identified.
+This text was scraped from Facebook, and the speaker source can't be identified.